Nikki-shah/r-tutorial/README.md

 # R Tutorial

-In this repository lives the source code for the R tutorial course put together by @nikki-shah.
+In this repository lives the source code for the R tutorial course put together by me.

 It contains the following scripts:
 1. Basics